danielnemetz/rclone-backup/README.md

 You can configure the compression level in the `.env` file using the `COMPRESSION_LEVEL` variable.

+## Script Structure

+The script is organized into several main functions:

+1. **create_backup_archive**: Creates the compressed backup archive
+2. **upload_backup**: Handles the upload to remote storage
+3. **handle_backup_retention**: Manages the retention policy and cleanup

+This modular structure makes the script:
+- Easier to maintain
+- More testable
+- More reusable
+- Easier to debug

 ## Error Handling

 The script includes error handling for: